SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2026-01-05-anchor-verse-ai-activity.md

 ## A spiritually wise posture for engaging AI

-As AI becomes part of everyday life, Christians need a way of engaging with it that is spiritually grounded, theologically safe and attentive to the Spirit.
+As AI becomes part of everyday life, Christians need a way of engaging with it that is spiritually grounded, theologically safe and attentive to the Holy Spirit -- in both ordinary tasks and moments of spiritual reflection.
 This section offers one such posture.

 Before we begin, it's worth naming a few things clearly.